 The best part is you don’t have to install any application here, but only Android ADB tools.
 Scrcpy supports both, USB and Wireless Android screen mirroring and supports Windows, macOS and Linux.
 Due to Scrcpy’s low size, the tool offers an extremely low latency rate, therefore, making it the fastest screen mirroring app.

-However, the biggest problem with Scrcpy is that it is a little difficult to set up, particularly for users who have no technical knowledge of Terminal, ADB tools, Command-Line, etc.
+However, the biggest problem with Scrcpy is that it is a little difficult to set up, particularly for users who have no technical knowledge of Terminal, ADB tools, Command-Line, etc. Still, Scrcpy is one of the best screen mirroring apps thanks to its simplicity and low latency rate.

 Prerequisites for installing Scrcpy